 Kevin B. Zeese

 Kevin Zeese is president of Common Sense for Drug Policy.
-Mr. Zeese has worked on a wide array of drug related issues since he graduated from George Washington University Law School in 1980.
+Mr. Zeese has worked on a wide array of drug-related issues since he graduated from George Washington University Law School in 1980.
 Kevin Zeese has written for newspapers and journals on a range of drug issues, including an op-ed in the Wall Street Journal on the Colombian drug war.
 He has also appeared on every major television network as a commentator.
 He served as a consultant to Walter Cronkite for the Discovery Channel special: The Drug Dilemma: War or Peace?
 He has spoken at nationally recognized legal seminars and testified before Congress on drug related issues.
 In April 2002, Mr. Zeese debated DEA Administrator Asa Hutchinson at a conference hosted by Rice University’s James Baker Institute.
 Segments of the forum, “Moving Beyond the ‘War on Drugs’,” including the Zeese-Hutchinson debate, are available as streaming video.
-Also, see a streaming video of Mr. Zeese at a Cato Institute forum on medical marijuana by clicking here.
 A listing of articles in which Mr. Zeese appears is available by clicking here.